Petition to Cancel Trademark

 This page is about a Petition to Cancel which occurs in the Trademark Trial and Appeal Board after a trademark registers.
-If you are involved in a TTAB case with a trademark that has not yet registered and you need assistance with a Trademark Opposition, please see our Notice of Opposition page.
-If a Notice of Opposition or Petition to Cancel has been filed against you, please see our TTAB Answer page.
+If you are involved in a TTAB case with a trademark that has not yet registered and you need assistance with a Notice of Opposition, please see our Trademark Opposition page.
+If a Notice of Opposition or Petition to Cancel has been filed against you, your may see our TTAB Answer page.
 For a more thorough discussion of Petition to Cancel proceedings, please see our Trademark Cancellation page.
 If you need a Petition to Cancel lawyer, please contact us today.

 What is a Petition to Cancel?